 Grab onto a wall or pole for support.
-Performing one leg at a time.
-Slowly swing your leg forward and backward in the straight position.
-With each swing, you want to swing higher and farther back.
-Be sure to maintain an upright posture and avoid rocking the chest backward and forward in an attempt to swing the legs higher.
-Repeat this 20 times or more per leg until you feel loose.
+One leg at a time, slowly swing your leg forward and backward, keeping it straight.
+With each swing, you want to swing higher ahead and farther back.
+Be sure to stand up straight, and avoid rocking your chest backward and forward to swing your legs higher.
+Repeat 20 times or more per leg until you feel warmed up.

 3. Hip Circles

-You will need a short distance of 10 to 15 yards.
+You will need 10 to 15 yards in front of you.
 Start by turning the knee outward for one leg.
 Lift the knee to hip height or higher.
 Your knee should now be pointed to the side.
-Bring the leg around so now your bent knee is pointed forward.
-This movement should mimic trying to step over something in front of you.
+Bring the leg around so your bent knee is pointed forward.
+Imagine trying to step over something in front of you.
 Next, perform the movement with the opposite leg.
-Repeat until you reach the end of the 15 yards.
+Repeat until you reach the end of the 10-15 yards.
 Continue the hip circles until you feel adequate blood flow to the hips.

 4. Jumping Lunges

-In the lunge position with your right leg forward, push upward explosively and switch legs in the air landing with your left leg forward.
+In the lunge position, with your right leg forward, jump and switch legs in the air landing with your left leg forward.
 Repeat this movement about 5 – 10 times per leg.
-This gets great blood flow to the hips and hamstrings.
+This gets the blood flowing to the hips and hamstrings.

 5. Mummy Walks

-In the standing position raise your arms forward to shoulder level.
-Much like the butt kickers where you had to kick your palms.
-Swing one straight leg at a time up toward your had trying to kick them.
-With each step, you should be trying to improve how high you kick your legs.
+In the standing position, raise your arms forward to shoulder level.
+Much like the butt kickers, swing one straight leg at a time up toward your hands, trying to touch them.
+With each step, you should be trying to improve how high you swing your legs.

 6. Side Leg Swings:

-This is very similar to the forward leg swing dynamic stretch.
-Place two hands on the wall with plenty of space between your hips and the wall.
-Also, be sure you have plenty of space between you and the person to the side of you.
-Swing your leg out to the side as high as you can and then bring it back across your body.
+These are very similar to the forward leg swings.
+Place two hands on the wall with plenty of space between you and the wall.
+Also, be sure you have plenty of space between you and the people around you.
+Swing one leg out to the side as high as you can and then bring it back across your body.
 Repeat these 10 or more times with both legs.

-This is a coordination intensive exercise.
-We will be moving to the left first.
-Start standing with your feet apart.
-Place the arms out to the side for balance.
+Start by standing with your feet apart.
+Place your arms out to the side for balance.
 Cross the right foot over and in front of the left.
 Step out to the side with your left foot.
 Next, cross the right foot behind the left foot.
-Continue this pattern for 10 to 15 yards and then repeat the movement to the right.
+Continue this pattern for 10 to 15 yards and then repeat the movement on the right.